 If you’re interested in a certain category, you can fast-forward and jump straight to that subject through the links.

-So here are 25 tips to discover balanced shopping habits without feeling restricted:
+So here they are – the 25 tips to discover balanced shopping habits without feeling restricted.

 These tips are about being totally and brutally honest with yourself.
 Do it.
 You’ll thank yourself later.